liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-list-items-audience-targeting.md

 ## Overview

 In SharePoint, it's possible to enable Audience Targeting on a list or library.
-After this feature is enabled users are able to target audiences on a given list item.
+After this feature is enabled, users are able to target audiences on a given list item.
 Unfortunately during a migration from on-premises SharePoint to SharePoint in Microsoft 365, the list and list item audience data doesn't migrate.
 This report contains all the list items in the environment that are targeting audiences.

 ## Data Migration